 The company, based in Ontario, Canada, operates segments along geographic lines to be more responsive to customers' needs.
 Its segments include North America (which generated 53% of Magna's total revenue in 2014), Europe (40% of revenue), Asia (5% of revenue), and Rest of World (2% of revenue).
 The "Rest of World" markets include developing regions such as Africa, Asia, Eastern Europe, and South America.
 Magna boasts almost 320 manufacturing facilities and roughly 85 product development, engineering, and sales centers in nearly 30 countries.
 Magna follows a decentralized mode of operation, meaning its businesses operate independently.

 By product, exterior and interior system sales generated 35% of Magna International's total revenue in 2014, while body systems and chassis system sales contributed another 22% to sales.
 The rest of its total revenue came from powertrain system sales (14% of total sales); complete vehicle assembly sales (8%); tooling, engineering and other services (8%); vision and electronic system sales (7%), and closure system sales (6%).

 Sales and Marketing

 Magna International has historically expanded its product lines through acquisitions of other auto parts manufacturers.
-In early 2011, Magna Seating acquired Germany-based Vogelsitze GmbH in early 2011.
-Vogelsitze makes seats for buses and passenger trains.
-A year later Magna obtained Verwaltungs GmbH, a maker of automotive vacuum, engine, and transmission pumps with two facilities in Germany and one in each of China and Bulgaria.
+In early 2011, Magna Seating acquired Germany-based Vogelsitze GmbH, which made seats for buses and passenger trains.
+In 2012, Magna obtained Verwaltungs GmbH, a maker of automotive vacuum, engine, and transmission pumps with two facilities in Germany and one in each of China and Bulgaria.
 Also in 2012, to strengthen its automotive pump operations, Magna purchased the remaining 50% interest it didn't already own of STT Technologies, which made transmission and engine related pumps for the North American market.